 Being at small community everybody at the scene knew the deceased female and her family.
 Trying to maintain a calm and professional approach to the situation was tough.
 The ambulance officer and fire brigade members just wanted to retrieve the body and have the situation over with as soon as possible.
 There was a weird feeling of everybody wanted to help but nobody wanted to be there.

-It was just after midnight by the time we were able to move the truck off the ute and final remove the body, and close to 03:00 by the time I got home to bed.
+It was just after midnight by the time we were able to move the truck off the ute and finally remove the body, and close to 03:00 by the time I got home to bed.

 I moved on from WAPOL after 10 years of service and attending many critical incidents.
 Back then there was no support given around mental wellbeing after such horrific incidents.
 The standard ‘have a few drinks and harden up and keep busy’ was the standard way of coping back then.